TJTP/D2Controller/README.md

 </div>

 -  D2Controller not only boosts ICL performance but also saves time and space during inference of the LLMs
--  We apply D2Controller to eight different sizes of LLMs and realize an average of 5.4% relative improvement across ten datasets
--  we also extend D2Controller to previous ICL models and yield competitive results
+-  We apply D2Controller to eight different sizes of LLMs and realize an average of 5.4% relative improvement across ten datasets.
+We also extend D2Controller to previous ICL models and yield competitive results

 ## Environment Setup